strimzi/strimzi.github.io/_posts/2020-05-18-mirror-kafka-eventhub.md

 The artchitectural concepts behind Event Hub are similar to Apache Kafka.
 An Event Hub is like an Apache Kafka topic and it lives inside an Event Hub namespace that is a kind of Apache Kafka cluster; an Event Hub is partitioned as well.
 Producer applications can publish messages using HTTPS and AMQP 1.0 protocols; consumer applications join consumer groups for receiving messages from the partitions, actually sharing the load across them.
-Few months ago, Azure Event Hub was enriched with an Apache Kafka protocol head (1.0 and above).
+A few months ago, Azure Event Hub was enriched with an Apache Kafka protocol head (1.0 and above).
-It enables any Apache Kafka client to connect to an Event Hub, as it was a "normal" Apache Kafka topic, for sending and receiving messages.
+It enables any Apache Kafka client to connect to an Event Hub, as if it was a "normal" Apache Kafka topic, for sending and receiving messages.
 Leveraging this relatively new feature, it is possible to mirror data from an Apache Kafka cluster to Azure Event Hub, pretty easily using Kafka Mirror Maker.

 Assuming that the Apache Kafka topic to mirror is named `testeh`, we have to create a corresponding Event Hub in a related namespace.